Reunion Travel Information

 The business culture is quite relaxed in Reunion and only the most formal of occasions will require suits.
-French is the language of business and an interpreter should be brought along if needed, as there are few professional interpreters on the island.
-Business hours are generally 8am to 12pm and 2pm to 6pm Monday to Friday.
+French is the language of business and an interpreter should be brought along if needed as there are few professional interpreters on the island.
+Business hours are generally 8am to 12pm and 2pm to 6pm, Monday to Friday.

 The international access code for Reunion is +262.
 The outgoing code is 00, followed by the relevant country code (e.g. 0027 for South Africa).
 City/area codes are not in use.
 Three local mobile phone companies provide service, and some international roaming agreements exist but these tend to be expensive.
-Internet cafes are available.
+Internet cafes are available in the main centres and hotels generally provide internet access but it isn't always free.

 Become our Reunion Travel Expert